onionshare/onionshare/BUILD.md

 ### Setting up your dev environment

-Download the latest Python 3.5.2, 32-bit (x86) from https://www.python.org/downloads/release/python-352/ (note that there's a pyinstaller/pywin32 bug that prevents 3.6.x from working).
-I downloaded `python-3.5.2.exe`.
+Download Python 3.6.4, 32-bit (x86) from https://www.python.org/downloads/release/python-364/.
+I downloaded `python-3.6.4.exe`.
 When installing it, make sure to check the "Add Python 3.5 to PATH" checkbox on the first page of the installer.

 Open a command prompt, cd to the onionshare folder, and install dependencies with pip:

 ```cmd
 pip3 install -r install\requirements-windows.txt
 ```

+Download and install pywin32 (build 221, x86, for python 3.6) from https://sourceforge.net/projects/pywin32/files/pywin32/Build%20221/.
+I downloaded `pywin32-221.win32-py3.6.exe`.

 Download and install Qt5 from https://www.qt.io/download-open-source/.
 I downloaded `qt-unified-windows-x86-3.0.2-online.exe`.
 There's no need to login to a Qt account during installation.
 Make sure you install the latest Qt 5.x.
 I installed Qt 5.10.0.